Himeno Sakatsume

 Himeno Sakatsume (坂詰 姫野, Sakatsume Himeno) is a Japanese tennis player.

-Sakatsume has a career-high singles ranking by the WTA of 164, achieved on 12 June 2023, and a career-high WTA doubles ranking of 344, set on 27 April 2025.
+She reached a career-high singles ranking of world No. 121 by the WTA on 15 June 2026, and a best doubles ranking of No. 341, achieved on 6 October 2025.

 Career

+2022: WTA Tour debut

 Sakatsume made her WTA Tour main-draw debut at the 2022 Championnats de Granby, after entering the singles tournament as a lucky loser, but was defeated by Jasmine Paolini in the first round.

+2023: BJK, WTA 500 debut and first tour match win

-She made her debut for the Japan Billie Jean King Cup team on 13 April 2023 in a tie against Uzbekistan.
-She beat Sabrina Olimjanova and registered her first BJK Cup win.
+She made her debut for the Japan Billie Jean King Cup team on 13 April 2023 in a tie against Uzbekistan, defeating Sabrina Olimjanova, and two days later defeated Jiang Xinyu from China, registering her first BJK Cup wins.

-Having made it through qualifying, Sakatsume reached the second round at the Japan Women's Open with a win over Alexandra Eala, before losing to third seed Wang Xinyu.
+Having made it through qualifying, Sakatsume reached the second round at the Japan Women's Open, recording her first WTA Tour win over Alexandra Eala, before losing to third seed Wang Xinyu.

-She made her WTA 500 debut at the 2023 Pan Pacific Open as a lucky loser, suffering a first round defeat to Linda Nosková.
+She made her WTA 500 debut at the 2023 Pan Pacific Open as a lucky loser, but lost to Linda Nosková.

+2025: First WTA Tour quarterfinal

 As a qualifier, Sakatsume reached her maiden WTA quarterfinal at the 2025 Hong Kong Open, defeating fourth seed Sofia Kenin for her first win against a top-100 ranked player and then overcoming wildcard entrant Eudice Chong, before losing to fifth seed Maya Joint in three sets.

+2026: Major, WTA 1000 debut and first win

+Sakatsume made her Grand Slam tournament debut at the 2026 Australian Open, after qualifying for the main draw.

+She made her WTA 1000 debut at the Indian Wells Open and recorded her first win at the 1000-level over Alycia Parks, as a qualifier.

+Ranked at a career-high of No. 125, Sakatsume also entered the main draw of the 2026 Nottingham Open after qualifying, but lost to Jéssica Bouzas Maneiro.